 A dislocated approach to organisational change

-A moment in time that causes you to reflect upon a life experience that holds a mirror to organisational life as a senior leader.
+A moment in time that causes you to reflect upon a life experience that holds a mirror to organisational life as a senior leader and made me think about customer service.

 Don’t ask – boys will be boys!